KernelGamut32/terraform-fundamentals-public/exercises/03/README.md

  terraform destroy
  ```

- You should see the following:
+ You should see something like the following:

  ```
  aws_s3_bucket_object.user_student_alias_object: Refreshing state... [id=student.alias]